CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 ![](img/orquestra.png)

 - **A workflow template:** This is the Orquestra director which dictates what happens in the workflow.
 - **Steps:** These are the musicians which play parts of the melody.
-They correspond to functions that do a particular task.
+They correspond to functions that do a particular step.
 - **Artifacts:** These can be parameters or data that are passed from the workflow template to the steps, or between steps.

 The output of the workflow is also an artifact that gets passed to us when the workflow ends.